 Why should you buy wooden utensils, and especially why Teak ?

-Teak wood is not well known in NZ, other than it is used in some expensive furniture.
+Teak wood is not well known in NZ, maybe known for use in furniture.
 But In NZ terms perhaps the closest wood we have in terms of quality is Kauri.

 Teak wood has a very high oil content, giving it a very high decay resistance.
 It is incredibly durable and is water resistant.
 It does not crack or turn black when in contact with metals and it is resistant to termites and other pests.
 For these reasons it is used in a wide variety of ways, boat building, yachts, exterior construction, indoor and outdoor furniture, veneers and carvings.
 And of course kitchen utensils.